Moesif/moesif-aws-lambda-nodejs/README.md

 // Only userId is required.
 // Campaign object is optional, but useful if you want to track ROI of acquisition channels
 // See https://www.moesif.com/docs/api#users for campaign schema
+//
+// Define the users.
-// metadata can be any custom object var user = {
+var user = {
   userId: '12345',
   companyId: '67890', // If set, associate user with a company object